All about horsehair mattresses and beds

 How ‘humane’ is the acquisition of horsehair?

-This is quite a thought-provoking question and one that obviously cannot be answered with a degree of ‘absolute’ certainty.
-Over the years and the more people we speak to, lead us to believe and accept, that the acquisition process is quite humane and ethical.
-We have also read extensively the views of horse breeders who also state that although the hair produced from (essential) grooming whilst the horse is alive is not enough to provide the industry with it’s total requirement of mane and tail hair, it is what is gained from the end of life that produces the quantity.
+Horsehair is not farmed which means its an end of life ‘byproduct’.
+We use a natural fibre provider here in the UK using the highest humane standards and processing methods.
+Which helps us assure that our acquisition process is quite humane and ethical.
+We have also read extensively the views of horse breeders who also state that although the hair produced from (essential) grooming whilst the horse is alive is not enough to provide the industry with its total requirement of mane and tail hair.
+It is what is gained from the end of life that produces the quantity.
 It has to be said though that Horses are certainly not farmed for the production of hair.
 Like most animals, bovine as well as equine, there is a value in the skins as well as other parts when they do unfortunately reach the end of life.

 How is horsehair used within a mattress?